pran-avk/IndianStockPricePredictor/README.md

 **running pipelines.py Updates the Model**

-**models and data are created automatically once the pipelines.py is made to run**
+**models and data are created automatically once the pipelines.py is made to run** **move the Stockname from stockname.txt to tickers.txt before processing**

 ## Hope you like it 😊